User Guide

 import logging

-from modbuslink.utils.logger import setup_logging
+from modbuslink.logger import setup_logging

 # Enable debug logging